BelirafoN/asterisk-ami-event-utils/README.md

 [![Build Status](https://travis-ci.org/BelirafoN/asterisk-ami-event-utils.svg?branch=master)](https://travis-ci.org/BelirafoN/asterisk-ami-event-utils)
 [![Coverage Status](https://coveralls.io/repos/BelirafoN/asterisk-ami-event-utils/badge.svg)](https://coveralls.io/r/BelirafoN/asterisk-ami-event-utils)

-Some service functions for parse\stringify raw events from Asterisk AMI's socket.
+Some service functions for parse\stringify raw events|responses|actions from Asterisk AMI's socket.
 This library is a part of other library for work with Asterisk AMI, which will be release soon.

 ### NodeJS versions